Minutes of Meeting Example, Sample, Elements, Types & Advantages or Importance of Meeting Minutes.

 5. Agenda- It seems like the main plan list of activities.

-6. Discussion- In similar to the agenda but a brief discussion of the main point of the agenda.
+6. Discussion- This is similar to the agenda but a brief discussion of the main point of the agenda.

 7. Note- Take a record of who will do which task later.
 The note here implies a list of people assigned specific tasks.